shashwatkathuria/Disaster-Safety-Web-App/README.md

 DETAILS
 ----------------------------------------------------------------------------------

---EARTHQUAKE--
+## EARTHQUAKE

-  ->Our application will take help of the gyroscopic and various required sensors of the
-    smartphone to sense a randomized set of vibrations for a abnormally long period of time like 3-4 seconds and then accordingly notify the user of the earthquake.
+  - Our application will take help of the gyroscopic and various required sensors of the smartphone to sense a randomized set of vibrations for a abnormally long period of time like 3-4 seconds and then accordingly notify the user of the earthquake.

-  ->The application then gives all the precautions to be taken by the user during the time of the
+  - The application then gives all the precautions to be taken by the user during the time of the calamity like:-
-    calamity like:-

             --Vacate to an open area alongwith anyone who is surrounding you.